EnviroDIY/ModularSensors/README.md

     - Many (most?) boards have external pull-up resistors on the hardware I2C/Wire pins which cannot be disconnected from the main power supply.
 This means I2C parasitic power draw is best solved via hardware, not software.
     - Use a specially designed I2C isolator
     - Use a generic opto-isolator or other type of isolator on both the SCL and SDA lines
     - In this future, this library _may_ offer the option of using software I2C, which would allow you to use the same technique as is currently usable to stop serial parasitic draw.
+Until such an update happens, however, hardware solutions are required.

 _____